Biology Graduate Programs & Schools in Buffalo

 When surveyed, 33% of Biological Sciences Professors reported they had a Masters degree, 47% a Doctoral degree, 17% Post-doctoral training.i

 Many biology graduate programs format their programs with core courses and concentrations.
-These areas of emphasis may provide the basis for cross-disciplinary research and alliance with other disciplines such as mathematics or engineering.
+An area of emphasis may provide the basis for cross-disciplinary research and alliance with other disciplines such as mathematics or engineering.
 Or, they might help a graduate student to prepare professionally for a targeted career path such as biotechnology.

 Other required materials vary between schools.
-For instance, some schools do require PhD candidates to have a MS degree, while others might admit students with their Bachelors and a strong research background.
+For instance, some require PhD candidates to have a MS degree, while other graduate programs in biology might admit students with their Bachelors and a strong research background.

-While topics vary from school to school, a masters in biology program might draw from the following areas.
+While topics vary from school to school, students might study the following topics while working toward their masters degree in Biology.

 Certainly, one way to land on a great biology graduate program for your needs is to examine both course syllabi and research opportunities within each program.
 Contact an admission advisor to learn more.

-Admissions to a Masters in Biology program may require a Bachelor of Science in a biological science or a related science, from an accredited school.
+Admissions to Biology Masters programs may require a Bachelor of Science in a biological science or a related science, from an accredited school.
 Applicants may also need a minimum 3.0 GPA and prerequisite course credits in general biology, cell biology, molecular genetics, general chemistry, organic chemistry with laboratory, physics with laboratory; and mathematics beyond pre-calculus.

 Other application material might include a personal statement, previous laboratory experience, work history and referral letters.

-Aside from coursework, students may have the option to pursue a thesis or not while earning a masters degree in biology.
+Aside from coursework, students may have the option to pursue a thesis or not while earning a biology masters degree.
 The thesis option is often recommended for those who intend to pursue a career in research, or continue their studies at the doctoral level.
 Students who do not work towards a thesis may have to prepare a library research paper.

 As a terminal degree, the PhD in biology is a research-focused program.
 Many schools provide advanced courses and recent research in current life science disciplines.
 Genetics, cell and developmental biology, biochemistry, microbiology, physiology, pharmacology, molecular ecology and immunology are a few examples.